deepSpaceMonkey/1.-Matching-Brackets/README.md

      7. Edge cases for no brackets/parenthesis and exceeding MAX_LIMIT

-How You Can Use This:
+How You Can Use This and Possible Improvements:

      1. Add your own equation by editing the txt file called equation.txt
      2. See if you can implment this using Linked Lists instead of arrays